RobertUrsua/Micromouse/README.md

 The program is separated into various modules, some are self explanatory (Motor.cpp, IRSensor.cpp, Etc...)

+# Dependencies
+- QEI Library (for quadrature encoders).
+Just google mbed QEI and the most popular result is what I used.

 I will expand more about the program when I have the time

 ### THIS IS THE SPAGHETTI CODE VERSION THAT I WORKED ON FOR 26 HOURS BEFORE THE COMPETITION